yingweiwo

 Pharmacodynamics

-After intravenous administration, amiodarone acts to relax smooth muscles that line vascular walls, decreases peripheral vascular resistance (afterload), and increases the cardiac index by a small amount.
-Administration by this route also decreases cardiac conduction, preventing and treating arrhythmias.
-When it is given orally, however, amiodarone does not lead to significant changes in the left ventricular ejection fraction.
-Similar to other anti-arrhythmic agents, controlled clinical trials do not confirm that oral amiodarone increases survival.
-Amiodarone prolongs the QRS duration and QT interval.
-In addition, a decreased SA (sinoatrial) node automaticity occurs with a decrease in AV node conduction velocity.
-Ectopic pacemaker automaticity is also inhibited.
-Thyrotoxicosis or hypothyroidism may also result from the administration of amiodarone, which contains high levels of iodine, and interferes with normal thyroid function.
+Intravenous amiodarone relaxes vascular smooth muscle, reduces peripheral vascular resistance (afterload), and slightly increases cardiac index.
+This route of administration can also reduce cardiac conduction, thereby preventing and treating arrhythmias.
+However, oral amiodarone does not cause significant changes in left ventricular ejection fraction.
+Similar to other antiarrhythmic drugs, controlled clinical trials have not demonstrated that oral amiodarone improves survival.
+Amiodarone prolongs QRS duration and QT interval.
+Furthermore, it reduces sinoatrial node automaticity and atrioventricular node conduction velocity.
+The automaticity of ectopic pacemakers is also suppressed.
+Because amiodarone contains a high concentration of iodine, it can interfere with normal thyroid function; therefore, taking amiodarone may also lead to thyrotoxicosis or hypothyroidism.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.